Zepbound diet plan: what to eat and avoid on Zepbound

 • Fried foods

 It’s worth noting that frying is inherently an unhealthy cooking method.
-It replaces the water content in a food with fat, and deep-frying food increases its trans fat content.
+It causes food to absorb fat while losing water content.
+Deep-frying food specifically increases its trans fat content as well.
 Fried foods are linked to weight gain and belly fat, so it’s generally a good idea to avoid them when taking Zepbound.
-Plus, they may worsen some of Zepbound’s side effects, including heartburn.
+Plus, they may worsen some of Zepbound’s side effects, including nausea and heartburn.

-“Some of the foods that we should limit when taking Zepbound are simply the calorie-dense foods with poor nutritional quality,” says Jaeckel.
-High-sodium foods are a good example, as they tend to be high in salt and calories, and low in fiber, protein, and essential vitamins and nutrients.
+“Some of the foods we should limit when taking Zepbound are simply the calorie-dense foods with poor nutritional quality,” Jaeckel says.
+Highly processed foods are a good example, as they tend to be high in salt and calories, and low in fiber, protein, and essential vitamins and nutrients.

 Sugary foods and drinks